-One of the starting legendary skins for Horizon, older players may get flashbacks of this skin back when this legend dominated the meta.
+One of the starting legendary skins for Horizon, older players may get flashbacks of this skin back when this Legend dominated the meta.
 Despite Horizon’s generally genial mom-energy, the Dark Matter skin captures the more nefarious qualities she possesses in gameplay.
 With the ability to quickly gain positional advantage and conjure black holes, Horizon can bring a universe of pain.
-Luckily this skin is found inside standard apex packs or can be crafted for 1,200 crafting materials.
+Luckily, this skin is found inside standard Apex packs or can be crafted for 1,200 crafting materials.

-For a long time, dedicated Rampart mains had little to work with outside of this legends’ standard skins.
-Thankfully, back in Season 9, she got the Crafty Kitsune skin as part of the battle pass.
+For a long time, dedicated Rampart mains had little to work with outside of this Legend’s standard skins.
+Thankfully, back in Season 9, she got the Crafty Kitsune skin as part of the Battlepass.
 The interesting appeal of this skin is how perfectly it matches the weapon released at the time, the Bocek Compound Bow.
 Since Crafty Kitsune has Rampart carrying a quiver on her back, it makes sense that she’d be firing the bow behind the cover of her walls.

 The Last Laugh

-Sundown Desperado, part of the collaboration event between Respawn and streetwear brand Market adds a unique flare to the character.
+Sundown Desperado, part of the collaboration event between Respawn and streetwear brand Market, adds a unique flare to the character.
 The skins in this crossover each reflect the style of the brand, making them an interesting blend of video game and real-world fashion.
 Interesting too is that the release on these skins got pushed back several months as Market went through a rebranding process.

 A recolor of the Void Specialist skin, Airship Assassin made its debut back in the Black Friday sale of 2020.
 Costing 6500 Legend Tokens to craft and requiring ownership of Void Specialist, Airship Assassin was so rare that some people thought it wasn’t even real.
-That, combined with the obviously cool black and gold color scheme made it a must have for Wraith mains.
+That, combined with the obviously cool black and gold color scheme made it a must-have for Wraith mains.
 Thankfully, it reappeared in the store during the Black Friday of 2021.

 Have you ever wanted to mow down your enemies while painted up like a monster truck?
 Then Blazin’ Hot is the skin for you.
-A member of Season 5’s Aftermarket collection event, Blazin’ Hot gives Gibraltar the kind of look we’d expect to see on Guy Fieri if he was an Apex Legend.
+A member of Season 5’s Aftermarket collection event, Blazin’ Hot gives Gibraltar the kind of look we’d expect to see on Guy Fieri if he were an Apex Legend.
 That alone makes this skin an absolute must for a Gibraltar diehard.

 Another skin from the Lost Treasures Collection event, this skin absolutely captures the essence of Wattson’s character while adding an interesting bit of flavor.
-Wattson has a very innocent and adventurous personality, as far as the legends in Apex are concerned, and seeing her in a classic explorer outfit absolute compliments those traits.
-This skin did make a reappearance in the store in 2021 so it may come back again.
+Wattson has a very innocent and adventurous personality, as far as the Legends in Apex are concerned, and seeing her in a classic explorer outfit absolute compliments those traits.
+This skin did make a reappearance in the store in 2021, so it may come back again.

 Chain of Command

 The newest legend, Ash, got her best skin in her launch bundle, the Chain of Command.
 An absolute beauty, the design reflects the coolest aspects of the cybernetic assassin, enhancing her menace and diminishing any human-like traits.
-The colors also serve to highlight this as the metallic chrome of her exoskeleton stands out amidst highlights of black and red.
+The colors also serve to highlight this, as the metallic chrome of her exoskeleton stands out amidst highlights of black and red.
 This skin appeared during her release and hasn’t returned yet.

-Reaching level 50 in the Season 7 battle pass netted you Fast Fashion, the best skin Octane has to offer.
+Reaching Level 50 in the Season 7 battle pass nets you Fast Fashion, the best skin Octane has to offer.
 Despite being relatively common, this skin is certainly eye-catching.
 The frequency in which Octane mains use this fashion statement reflects the top-notch quality.
 Combining a stunning pair of goggles and some sweet blue hair proves to be a real winner.
 It’s unknown if this skin will return or possibly get a recolor.

-Back in Season 4, the System Override event introduced cybernetic skins for some of the original legends in the game.
+Back in Season 4, the System Override event introduced cybernetic skins for some of the original Legends in the game.
 The best one went to Caustic, who got the absolutely fitting Necrosis skin.
 Featuring an intimidating facemask and an uncannily shaped robotic hunch, this skin is Caustic at his most frightening.
 For a character all about experimentation with death, that’s a good thing.